hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And ask of them admission to their ball,
 >
-> He'd be refused, for those imposing elves,
+> Heed be refused, for those imposing elves,
 >
 > Keep out all dancers better than themselves;
 >